Contents

 Most ad tracking doesn't rely on third-party cookies.

-How cookieless tracking works
+Different cookieless tracking solutions

 In response to the cookie restrictions, website owners sought alternative tracking methods.
 These methods, designed to ensure working attribution, range from grey to white in both legality and reliability and gained some popularity either as primary methods of tracking and analytics, or supplemental, used as a fallback when consent isn’t received.